To make a donation, please click on the

 About me

 I grew up in High Point, NC and attended Wesleyan Christian Academy, earning awards such as All-Conference, All-Region, and All-State.
 During Middle and High School, I participated in and coached Imago Dei sessions.
 I continued to play at a high level at powerhouse Messiah College and was blessed to earn several awards: 3 time All-Conference, 2 time Conference Defensive Player of the Year, 3 time All-Region, 2 time National Champion, 2 time NCAA All-American, and 3 time D3 Soccer All-American.
 During my collegiate summers I spent time playing and working for the King’s Warriors Soccer Club of the PDL (semi-professional).
-I have also spent a few summers running the Wesleyan Soccer Camp and helping with pre-season.
+I have also spent a few summers running the Wesleyan Soccer Camp and helping with pre-season and have served on the Wesleyan Varsity Boys Coaching Staff.
 I was invited to preseason with a few professional teams, but my passion for sports ministry and coaching drew me away from those opportunities and to Imago Dei.
-I also serves on the Wesleyan Varsity Boys Coaching Staff.

 How & why I became a MAI Missionary